liupei404/K3NG/383-Feature:-Sequencer.md

 ## Theory of Operation

-This admittedly rudimentary ASCII art timing diagram explains the timing relationship of the PTT, sequencer, and TX key lines, or at least a typical use case.
+This admittedly rudimentary ASCII art timing diagram explains the timing relationship of the PTT, sequencer, and TX key lines, in a typical use case.

             +----------------------------+
             |                            |